Alexvozhak/gate-seals-v2/README.md

 To put such crucial components of the Lido protocol as `WithdrawalQueue` and `ValidatorExitBus` on hold, the DAO must hold a vote which may take up to several days to pass.
 GateSeals provide a way to temporarily pause these contracts immediately if the emergency calls for a swifter response.
 This will give the Lido DAO the time to come up with a solution, hold a vote, implement changes, etc.

-Each GateSeal is operated by a committee, essentially a multisig account responsible for pulling the break in case things go awry.
+Each GateSeal is operated by a committee, essentially a multisig account responsible for pulling the brake in case things go awry.
 However, authorizing a committee to pause/resume the protocol withdrawals would be utterly reckless which is why GateSeals have a number of safeguards in place:
 - each GateSeal can only be activated only once and becomes unusable immediately after,
-- each GateSeal can only be activated within its expiry period of 1 year maximum and becomes unusable past its expiry timestamp even if it was never triggered,
+- the expiry period must be between 1 and 3 years and the seal becomes unusable past this timestamp even if it was never triggered,
+- at deployment the DAO chooses how many extensions are available and how long each extension lasts,
+- only the DAO may extend the expiry, provided that:
+  - the GateSeal has not been triggered
+  - extensions remain
+  - the GateSeal has not expired
-- the pause duration set at construction time is limited to 14 days.
+- the pause duration set at construction time is limited to 21 days.

-Thus, the biggest damage a compromised GateSeal multisig can inflict is to pause withdrawals for 14 days, given the DAO does not resume withdrawals sooner via the governance voting.
+Thus, the biggest damage a compromised GateSeal multisig can inflict is to pause withdrawals for 21 days, given the DAO does not resume withdrawals sooner via the governance voting.

 With all that said, it still is undesirable for a decentralized protocol to rely on a multisig in any capacity.
 Which is why GateSeals are only a temporary solution; their limited lifespan and one-time use design also act as a kind of "inconvenience bomb", in that once expired, the GateSeal must be replaced and setup anew.